Skip to main content

 In this section, we will learn what each block does and how we can use them to write robust code.

-try and except Statement
+The try and except statement

-The most simple way of handling exceptions in Python is by using the `try` and `except` block.
+The most simple way of handling exceptions in Python is by using the try and except block.

-1. Run the code under the `try` statement.
+1. Run the code under the try statement.

-2. When an exception is raised, execute the code under the `except` statement.
+2. When an exception is raised, execute the code under the except statement.

 Instead of stopping at error or exception, our code will move on to alternative solutions.